Proposal status: closed 19 April 2019

 Reference number: NOP1819-007

-We are proposing changes to the Hill Road and Charles Prevost Drive intersection in The Gardens.
-The changes include:
+We proposed changes to the Hill Road and Charles Prevost Drive intersection in The Gardens.
+The changes included:

 - A dedicated left turn only lane from Hill Rd to Charles Prevost Drive.

 - Relocation of existing signalised crossing of Hill Road west, to a more desired location between the shops and retirement village.

 - Removal of existing refuge island close to the new crossing location.